FAQ’s – Frequently Asked Questions

 Who is the greater prophet for you – Moses or Jesus?

 For us, there is no doubt or debate; Moses was the greatest of all Jewish prophets.
 Yeshua` was also a prophet, but in the long line of traditional Jewish prophets.
-In ancient times, it was common practice that prophets gathered followers around them, to explain their teachings to them.
-In modern Chasidic Judaism, Chasidic Jews view their Rebbe in much the same way as we see Yeshua` - a great and wise teacher, and an enlightened human being.
+In ancient times, it was common practice that prophets gathered followers around them, to explain their teachings to them and so pass them on (Isaiah and Jeremiah are very good examples of this).
+In modern Chasidic Judaism, Chasidic Jews view their Rebbes in much the same way as we see Yeshua` – a great and wise teacher, and an enlightened human being.

 Do you accept the Talmud?

 No. We do not accept the authority of the Talmud, or any rabbinical commentary or decision.
 We see it rather as a collection of human opinions.
 It is useful only in the respect that it gives an insight into early rabbinical Judaism, and the customs prevalent at that time.
-Our sole authority is the Miqra (bible) – that is, the Torah and the Prophets.
+Sometimes it may also help to resolve inconsistencies in the Written Torah.
+However, our sole authority is the Miqra (Hebrew Bible) – that is, the Torah and the Prophets & Writings.

 Why don’t you accept the Talmud?